datadyne-labs/vue-smooth-dnd/README.md

 	- **payload** : `object` : the payload object retrieved by calling [get-child-payload](#get-child-payload) function.
 	- **droppedElement** : `DOMElement` : the DOM element that is moved

-## API: Draggable
+## API: SmoothDraggable

 Wrapper component for Container's children.
-Every child element should be wrapped with **Draggable** component.
+Every child element should be wrapped with **SmoothDraggable** component.

 ## Properties

 ### `tag`

-Tag name or the node definition to render the root element of the Draggable.
+Tag name or the node definition to render the root element of the SmoothDraggable.
 Default value is 'div'.

 ```jsx